 BASW mentoring scheme

 The BASW mentoring scheme was set up in 2011 to support newly-qualified social workers (NQSWs) in England who haven’t been able to find employment as a social worker.
 As part of the scheme, we’ve also helped social workers get back in to social work after a career break and those with overseas social work qualifications find jobs.
-To join the scheme, you must be a BASW member and be registered with the HCPC.
-Contact us for more information.
+To join the scheme, you must be a BASW member and be registered with SWE.
+See here for more information.

 Newly-qualified social workers in Northern Ireland must complete a compulsory Assessed Year in Employment (AYE) where you are supervised by a registered qualified social worker who provides extra support and guidance.
 After successful completion of the AYE you’ll move onto a higher salary scale.
 Northern Ireland has a post-qualifying framework for social workers called the Professional in Practice (PiP).
 Newly-qualified social workers are required to complete certain levels of PiP within two years.